Andyauk/rsg-oranges/README.md

 # Installation

-- very pick and delivery System
+- simple pick and delivery System

 - ensure that the dependancies are added and started
 - add rsg-oranges to your resources folder